 Figure 184: LibreOffice Draw workspace

-Page pane
+Pages pane

 You can split drawings in Draw over several pages.
 Multi-page drawings are used mainly for presentations.
 The Pages pane gives an overview of the pages that you create in your drawing.
-If the Pages pane is not visible, go to View on the main menu bar and select Page Pane from the context menu.
-To make changes to the page order, just drag and drop one or more pages.
+If the Pages pane is not visible, go to View on the Menu bar and select Page Pane.
+To make changes to the page order, drag and drop one or more pages.

 Sidebar

 The Sidebar has four main sections.
 To expand a section you want to use, click on its icon or click on the small triangle at the top of the icons and select a section from the drop down list.
 Only one section at a time can be open.
-If the Sidebar is not visible, go to View on the main menu bar and select Sidebar from the context menu.
+If the Sidebar is not visible, go to View on the Menu bar and select Sidebar from the context menu.